JikkuJose/yes_em_yes/README.markdown

 # YesEmYes

 Ruby gem to abstract web interfaces of various SMS services.
-New services can be added via a plugin architecture.
+A plugin architecture is used to add new services.

 ## Installation